-The Program relies on a liberal arts foundation and draws on person-in-environment and strengths-based perspectives.
-Through courses, internships, and student service activities the program prepares graduates to:
+The Program relies on a liberal arts foundation and draws on person-in-environment, ecological, and strengths-based perspectives.
+Through courses, field education, and student service activities the program prepares graduates to:

-- Provide competent services to promote social and economic justice and advocate for human rights.
+- Provide competent services to promote social, economic, and environmental justice and advocate for human rights.

 - Acknowledge the importance of human relationships and value the dignity and worth of the person.

-- Practice respectfully with diverse populations, understanding the importance of enhancing the quality of life for all persons, locally and globally.
+- Practice respectfully with diverse populations, using a range of prevention and intervention methods, understanding the importance of enhancing the quality of life for all persons, locally and globally.

 - Practice from a set of ethical principles inherent to the Social Work profession, including the recognition that professional development is a life-long learning process.